 CLN-619, our lead unpartnered oncology program, is a monoclonal antibody that stabilizes expression of MICA/B on the tumor cell surface to promote tumor cell lysis mediated by both cytotoxic innate and adaptive immune cells.
-CLN-619 is being investigated as both monotherapy and in combination with checkpoint inhibitor ("CPI") therapy in an ongoing Phase 1 clinical trial in patients with advanced solid tumors.
+CLN-619 is being investigated as both monotherapy and in combination with checkpoint inhibitor ("CPI") therapy or chemotherapy in an ongoing Phase 1 clinical trial in patients with advanced solid tumors.

 In June 2024, we presented the first clinical data from the CPI therapy combination dose escalation module of the clinical trial, as well as updated data from the monotherapy dose escalation module, at the American Society of Clinical Oncology Annual Meeting.
 The preliminary clinical data from CLN-619 in combination with the CPI pembrolizumab demonstrated objective tumor responses across multiple tumor types.
-Three partial responses were observed in patients with tumor types typically unresponsive to CPI treatment, including patients with non-small cell lung cancer ("NSCLC") with oncogenic mutations.
-The preliminary clinical data for CLN-619 as a monotherapy demonstrated objective tumor responses and extended stable disease across multiple tumor types.
+Three partial responses were observed, including two in patients with non-small cell lung cancer ("NSCLC") with oncogenic mutations, which are tumor types typically unresponsive to CPI treatment.
+The expanded preliminary clinical observations for CLN-619 as a monotherapy demonstrated objective tumor responses and extended stable disease across multiple tumor types.
 We observed one complete response, two partial responses and nine stable disease for at least 18 weeks resulting in a clinical benefit rate of 41.4%.
-The initial clinical data indicates CLN-619 has an acceptable safety profile across all doses assessed in the monotherapy dose escalation and in combination with pembrolizumab.
+In general, this initial clinical data indicates CLN-619 has an acceptable safety profile across all doses assessed as both monotherapy and in combination with pembrolizumab.
 No dose-limiting toxicities were observed.
-Consistent with other monoclonal antibodies, infusion-related reactions were limited to the first dose and were all Grade 1 or Grade 2 in patients receiving mandated pre-medication.
+Similar to other monoclonal antibodies, infusion-related reactions were limited to the first dose and were all Grade 1 or Grade 2 in patients receiving mandated pre-medication.

-The Phase 1 clinical trial continues to enroll expansion cohorts in cervical cancer (monotherapy), endometrial cancers (monotherapy and combination), NSCLC (monotherapy and combination), and ovarian cancer (combination).
+The Phase 1 clinical trial continues to enroll expansion cohorts in cervical cancer (monotherapy), endometrial cancers (monotherapy and combination), NSCLC (monotherapy and combination), and ovarian cancer (chemotherapy combination).
 Additional expansion cohorts may be initiated based on clinical activity observed in the current clinical trial.
-Data from the disease specific expansion cohorts for endometrial and cervical cancers are anticipated in the first half of 2025.
-Separately, in February 2024, the FDA cleared our IND application to evaluate CLN-619 in a Phase 1 clinical trial in relapsed/refractory multiple myeloma patients.
+Initial data from the disease specific expansion cohorts for endometrial and cervical cancers are anticipated in the second quarter of 2025.
+In September 2024, we dosed the first patient in the Phase 1 clinical trial to evaluate CLN-619 in patients with relapsed/refractory multiple myeloma.